Plethora777/mcpe_viz/README.md

 * Create an image of the grass color in your world (it's pretty interesting!)

 * Create movies of all layers from bedrock to build limit (*ffmpeg* required)

 * Dump a *huge* amount of info about your world including:
+  * Dumps detailed information about all mobs, players and items in your world
   * For each 16x16 block chunk:
     * Top blocks (block type, block data, biome)
     * Histogram of all blocks in the chunk
     * And more...
   * For each world type (e.g. overworld, nether):
     * Histogram of biomes (per-block column)

+## Examples

+Here are example images: http://imgur.com/a/YiIWe

 Here's an example of movie output: https://www.youtube.com/watch?v=kBCOrctFIGM